stereotype441/language/resources/type-system/inference.md

 output of type inference satisfies these additional invariants.
 These are non-normative, so they are typeset in italics._

+## Null shorting

+To form the correct elaboration of an expression involving null shorting, it is sometimes necessary to elaborate a subexpression into multiple pieces that can later be assembled into the full elaboration.
+This process is known as _expression inference with deferred null shorting_.
+The pieces produced are an elaborated expression `m` and a sequence of zero or more _null shorting clauses_ of the form `T_i v_i = m_i`, where `T_i` is a type, `v_i` is a variable name, and `m_i` is an elaborated expression whose static type is a subtype of `T_i?`.
+Each `v_i` may appear in `m`, and in all `m_j` where `j > i`; when it does so, it is considered to have static type `T_i`.

+_The intended interpretation is that each `m_i` will be evaluated in sequence;
+if any of them evaluates to `null`, the whole expression evaluates to `null`;
+otherwise, the `m` will be evaluated._

+The process of assembling an elaborated expression `m`, and a sequence of null shorting clauses `T_i v_i = m_i`, into a full elaboration, is known as _resolving null shorting_, and operates as follows:

+- Let `T` be the static type of `m`.

+- If there are no null shorting clauses, then the result of resolving null shorting is `m`, with static type `T`.

+- Otherwise, the result of resolving null shorting is `@SHORTING_LET(T_1 v_1 =
+  m_1, T_2 v_2 = m_2, ... in m)`, with static type `T?`.

+The remainder of the "expression inference" section will specify the behavior of expression inference with deferred null shorting.
+When it is necessary to perform ordinary expression inference on an expression `e`, in context `K`, the sequence of steps is:

+- Perform expression inference with deferred null shorting on `e`, in context `K`, producing an elaborated expression and zero or more null shorting clauses.

+- Combine the elaborated expression and the null shorting clauses by resolving null shorting.

 ## Coercions

 Before considering the specific rules for type inferring each type of